gravityplus/Gravity-Forms-Stripe/readme.txt

 3. Stripe feed

 == Changelog ==
+= new version number =
+* Process subscriptions/recurring payments
+* Create a customer in Stripe for all transactions

 = 0.1.3 =
 * Fix credit card field conflict with other GF payment add-ons
 * Load Stripe JS only when form with a credit card field *and* Stripe feed is loaded